Wald13/Project-1/README.md

 Welcome, my name is Wilson Mendes.

-I will build my first portfolio using HTML and CSS withsome of some web tools like Bootstrap, Fontawesome and Google Font.
+I will build my first portfolio using HTML and CSS withsome of web tools like Bootstrap, Fontawesome and Google Font.
+Without forgeting the videos from the Code institute.

 ## The project idea:

-- Build my first portfolio to be used as practice for my future portfolio wedsite
+- Build my first portfolio to be used as practice for my future portfolio wedsite.

 ## Use of the project: